 - Once the Reservoir is drained, within the next two months, EPA will cover the berms of the Reservoir with clean fill, and pump clean water back into the Reservoir– restoring and improving it.
-A viewing platform for the public, and an island for the waterfowl, are planned improvements to the Reservoir.

 - All removal work on the site is anticipated to be completed during 2015.

 - EPA is studying the site to determine the nature and extent of contamination, health risks, and eventually the potential cleanup options.
 The work EPA performs during this phase is referred to as the Remedial Investigation/Feasibility Study (RI/FS).
 The RI Report has been finalized.
 The FS process, which identifies feasible cleanup alternatives, is underway.

 - During the Remedial Investigation EPA sampled the pile, the reservoir, the park and the three creeks (Rose Valley, Tannery Run, and Wissahickon Creek).
 EPA collected surface water, sediment, soil, and waste samples from the fall of 2009 to the winter of 2010.
 A summary of the sampling results are in the Phase I Report.